Atomic-Development/ToolBot/README.md

 ## What does it do

-Currently the EVE Tools bot provides the following commands:
+ToolBot retrieves information from [ESI](https://esi.evetech.net) and the [EVE Online Static Data Export](https://developers.eveonline.com/resource/resources) and displays it in Discord in response to commands.
+Currently ToolBot provides the following commands:

-### Info
+### Sysinfo

 A system information command which returns information on the chosen system.
 Including *security level*, *true security*, *pirates*, *region*, *constellation*, *faction*, *minerals*, *jumps*, *ship kills*, *pod kills* and *NPC kills*.
 As well as helpful links to [DotLan](https://evemaps.dotlan.net), [Zkillboard](https://zkillboard.com) and [Akoik.is](https://anoik.is) for Wormhole systems.